 School Girls Unite began in 2004 after a group of 12 year olds and young African women discussed the discrimination felt by girls in many different countries.

 We aim to fight this discrimination, and advocate the powers of educating girls.
-We think education is the starting point to solving almost every other problem, including reducing diseases and ending poverty, and eventually increasing the number of women in leadership positions throughout the world.
+We think education is the starting point to solving almost every other problem, including reducing diseases, ending poverty, creating equality, and building peace.

 Our Scholarship Program

 School Girls Unite collects donations to cover the costs of sending 40 girls in Mali to school.
 Les Filles Unies pour l’Education manages this scholarship program, which includes paying tuition, school supplies, books and tutors.
 We provide scholarships year after year, including for those students who have to repeat the same grade sometimes two and three times, often because they miss school helping at home and fall behind.

 Each year the number of students decreases because girls like Zé Diarra passed her 9th grade exam and now lives in Bamako with her relatives where she continues her education.

 From a total of 75 scholarship students, nine others have completed lower secondary school, 15 have moved from their village or dropped out, nine have been married and are no longer in school, and sadly, one 6th grader died.

 Our commitment since 2004 seems to encourage the determination of our 40 girls to learn whatever they can!

 If you study, you come out of ignorance and one day become a doctor, minister, government official.
 Everyone must send their daughters to school.
 A girl can do a lot for her parents and herself.